 Mariana has degrees from the University of Buenos Aires where she received her Bachelor of Architecture, and from the Architectural Association in London with a Master of Architecture and Urbanism.
 Upon completing her studies, she joined the Advanced Geometry Unit at ARUP to work on the Battersea project.
 At Zaha Hadid Architects she developed several projects and led the design for the London Aquatic Centre for the 2012 Olympic Games.

-Simon Kim, AIA, is a registered architect in California, an Associate Professor at the University of Pennsylvania's School of Design, and Director of the Immersive Kinematics Research Group.
+Simon Kim, AIA, is a registered architect in California and Massachusetts, an Associate Professor at the University of Pennsylvania's School of Design, and Director of the Immersive Kinematics Research Group.
 As principal of Ibañez Kim, he is interested in the integration of architecture and urbanism with active and emotive behaviors in new media.
 In particular, Simon works to bring agency into design objects with meaningful and sensate technologies for our homes and cities.

-Simon first registered as an architect in Nevada and California while working at Tate Snyder Kimsey.
+Simon first registered as an architect in 2000 while working at Tate Snyder Kimsey.
 After completing the Design Research Laboratory graduate programme at the Architectural Association, Simon worked as a designer and project architect for Zaha Hadid and Frank Gehry.
 At MIT he worked closely with Bill Mitchell on networked systems for buildings and landscapes, and was awarded a Master of Science.
 Simon has teaching experience at Yale, Harvard, the Architectural Association, and MIT.